daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 Level: 1d6 + 3

 Effect: Creates a simple, squat stone tower with a door, three arrow slits, and a ceiling hatch leading to the roof.
 The tower is 10 feet (3 m) square and 12 feet (4 m) tall.
 If the cypher level is 7 or higher, the tower also has a second story (with four arrow slits), increasing its total height to 20 feet (6 m).
-If there isn’t sufficient room for the tower to reach its full size, it fills the available space, but its appearance and growth does not apply any force or pressure against the confining surfaces.
+If there isn't sufficient room for the tower to reach its full size, it fills the available space, but its appearance and growth does not apply any force or pressure against the confining surfaces.

 The tower is permanent and immobile once created.